-- 806 The Executive Committee has the following responsibilities: - 807 Select JSRs for development within the JCP. - 808 • Review and provide guidance on proposed licensing terms of proposed JSRs. - Approve draft Specifications after Public Review.
-809 - 810 • Ensure that publicly expressed issues/concerns with a JSR are addressed by the Expert Group. - 811 Give final approval to completed Specifications and their associated RIs and TCKs. - 812 Decide appeals of first-level TCK test challenges. - 813 Review proposed maintenance revisions and possibly require some to be carried out in a new 814 JSR. - 815 Approve the transfer of maintenance duties between Members. - 816 Decide when JSRs that have not made sufficient progress through the Process should be with-817 drawn. - 818 Provide guidance to the PMO and JCP community to promote the efficient operation of the organization and to guide the evolution of Java platforms and technologies.
-Such guidance may be 819 provided by mechanisms such as publishing white papers, reports, or comments as the EC 820 821 deems appropriate to express the opinions of one or both Executive Committees. - 822 - 823 Members of the Executive Committee should be dedicated to the principles of full and open competi-824 tion, in full compliance with all applicable laws, including all antitrust laws of the United States and 825 other nations and governmental bodies as appropriate.
+- 810 The Executive Committee has the following responsibilities: - Select JSRs for development within the JCP. - Review and provide guidance on proposed licensing terms of proposed JSRs. - Approve draft Specifications after Public Review. - Ensure that publicly expressed issues/concerns with a JSR are addressed by the Expert Group. - Give final approval to completed Specifications and their associated RIs and TCKs. - Decide appeals of first-level TCK test challenges. - Review proposed maintenance revisions and possibly require some to be carried out in a new JSR. - Approve the transfer of maintenance duties between Members. - Decide when JSRs that have not made sufficient progress through the Process should be withdrawn. - Provide guidance to the PMO and JCP community to promote the efficient operation of the organization and to guide the evolution of Java platforms and technologies.
+Such guidance may be provided by mechanisms such as publishing white papers, reports, or comments as the EC deems appropriate to express the opinions of one or both Executive Committees. - Members of the Executive Committee should be dedicated to the principles of full and open competition, in full compliance with all applicable laws, including all antitrust laws of the United States and other nations and governmental bodies as appropriate.
 Violations of such laws can result in criminal as well as civil penalties for individuals as well as employers, depending on the jurisdiction.
-In particu-826 827 lar, any discussion related to product pricing, methods or channels of distribution, division of markets 828 or allocation of customers, among other subjects, should be avoided.
+In particular, any discussion related to product pricing, methods or channels of distribution, division of markets or allocation of customers, among other subjects, should be avoided.

-3.7.4 EC selection process and length of terms 829
+832 3.7.4 EC selection process and length of terms

-830 EC members serve two-year terms, which are staggered so that half of the seats are up for election 831 each year.
+- 833 EC members serve two-year terms, which are staggered so that half of the seats are up for election - each year.
 Full Members and Partner JCP Members vote for the Ratified and Elected Seats.
-Associate

-832 JCP Members vote for the Community Seats.
+Associate JCP Members vote for the Associate Seats.

-833 3.7.4.1 Resignation of EC seats
+836 3.7.4.1 Resignation of EC seats

-- EC members may resign their seats at any time during their term. - 835 EC members who fail to remain JCP Members forfeit their EC seat. - 836 Seats may also be forfeited due to non-attendance at EC meetings, as specified in the EC Standing837 Rules. - 838 Vacated seats are normally filled for the remainder of their term by a special election ballot that will be - held no later than two months after the resignation unless the resignation is less than six months be- - 840 fore the next scheduled annual election ballot.
+- EC members may resign their seats at any time during their term. - 838 EC members who fail to remain JCP Members forfeit their EC seat. - 839 Seats may also be forfeited due to non-attendance at EC meetings, as specified in the EC Standing840 Rules. - 841 Vacated seats are normally filled for the remainder of their term by a special election ballot that will be - held no later than two months after the resignation unless the resignation is less than six months be- - 843 fore the next scheduled annual election ballot.

-841 3.7.4.2 Election processes
+844 3.7.4.2 Election processes